roeicohen24/Stonebranch-DreamCandies/README.md

 ## Assumptions
-- All files are not necessarily sorted by any field.
+- Files are not necessarily sorted by any field.

-- The pair double quotes surrounding each field are made up of a left and right quote.
+- The pair of double quotes surrounding each field are made up of a left and right quote.
 In the examples of the specifications document, every double quote after the first in each row was a right quote.
 I assumed this was an error based on the earlier statement that "all fields are double quoted regardless of data type (e.g. &#10077;Oliver&#10078;)".
 See further explanation in Implementation section.

 - Every input file will be correctly formatted.